montypythonist/driveteam/README.md

 ## 5. Driving the robot

 - When you have verified everything works, click on “TeleOperated” mode.
 - When you are about to drive, make sure you have an operator with you to E-Stop if needed (pressing Enter will automatically disable to do this).
+- The operator can use the streamdeck to help control the robot as well
 ### Enabling the robot
 Make sure the area around it is safe (no person or important item is near the robot and is at risk of being obliterated) then say “Robot enabling” loudly as you press `ENABLE`.
 ### Disabling the robot